Save Yourself from a Tax Bill: Update Your W-4 Now!

 New tax laws have changed the calculation for income taxes withheld from your paycheck.

-If you don't withhold enough tax, you could have an unexpected tax bill when you file your tax return for 2018, 2019 and future years.
+If you don't withhold enough tax, you could have an unexpected tax bill when you file your tax return.

 Steps to take NOW: